Random Quotes from Wise Mamas |

 Posts: 2,065

-Re: consequence for waking up brother in the morning?
+Default Re: consequence for waking up brother in the morning?

 Many years ago, when I was in hospital with my third new born baby, I found a book on the hospital coffee room's book shelf. t was written by Penelope Leach, a pedatrician, and she said some very wise things about conflicts between siblings.
 Her general principle was to devote the immediate attention and also the most attention to the "offended party" of the conflict instead of the offender.
 For instace, if one child bites anther, the bitten child should immediately be comforted and his/her needs should be taken care first.
 This is not allways our first and natural reaction as mothers.
 Often we feel like rushing to the "biter" first,and this tendency we need to suppress.

-It is not so much about punishing or rewarding but about monitoring over your children and taking care that things go fair between them.
-It makes the world a safer place if the children know that mom is fair and will help, even when the sibings are not allways fair.
 Is there something here that could help you?
 It seems to me that the ne that really needs attention now is your older boy.
 Perhaps you should sit down with him for a cup of hot chocolate and devote some attention to his feelings, complaints and ideas.
-You may not be able to do things exactly as he wishes, but he should be able to speak out and have a listening ear. |
+You may not be able to do things exactly as he wishes, but he should be able to speak out and have a listening ear.

-The Following User Says Thank You to MariJo7 For This Useful Post: | melissa5317 (10-09-2014) |
+The Following User Says Thank You to MariJo7 For This Useful Post:

-10-08-2014, 09:46 AM | #28 |
+Old 10-08-2014, 09:46 AM #28

 Administrator